2025 - A Good Year for Wildflower?

 Essentially, the early season hot and humid weather pushed a brilliant amount of growth earlier than we’d usually expect with great flower density.

-However, by July we were beginning to see a wilting of the wildflowers themselves, prompting cuts in early August - a full six weeks before conventional cuts - as we sought to help distribute the seed heads but keep the green matter from this years growth re-entering the soil.
+However, by July we were beginning to see a wilting of the wildflowers themselves, prompting cuts in early August - a full six weeks before conventional cuts - as we sought to help distribute the seed heads but keep the green matter from this years stems re-entering the soil.

 Likewise, the continued safeguarding of species such as Yellow Rattle keep grass growth in check due to their hemiparasitic nature, as this species not only provides brilliant plant cover, but feeds semi-parasitically off of the nearby root systems of grasses.